nashville-software-school/front-end-milestones/3-modern-javascript-developer/exercises/MJ_PROMISES_BLOG_03.md

 ### Part One

-1. Install Grunt to at least watch and lint your javascript files.
+1. Install Grunt to watch and lint your javascript files.
 1. Refactor your code to utilize the jQuery library.

 ### Part Two